rust-lang/book/src/ch14-01-release-profiles.md

 ## Customizing Builds with Release Profiles

-In Rust, _release profiles_ are predefined and customizable profiles with different configurations that allow a programmer to have more control over various options for compiling code.
+In Rust, _release profiles_ are predefined, customizable profiles with different configurations that allow a programmer to have more control over various options for compiling code.
 Each profile is configured independently of the others.